×

-41 Brilliant British Phrases and Expressions to Blend in with the Brits
+41 Quintessential British Phrases and Expressions

+Slang words and colloquial (informal) expressions are how English speakers talk to each other in daily life.
 And if you would like to speak like a native English speaker, it is a good idea to get to know some of these colorful inventions.

-In this post, we will teach you 41 common British phrases and expressions you can use in casual conversation!
+In this post, we will teach you 41 common British phrases and expressions you can use in casual conversation.

 1. Just popping out